 Usually not required.

 X-rays are normal.
-MRI is most sensitive diagnostic test for meniscal cyst and meniscal tear.
-MRI reveals cyst with bright T2 signal.
+MRI is the most sensitive diagnostic test for meniscal cyst and meniscal tear.
+MRI reveals cyst with a bright T2 signal.

 Diagnosis is confirmed by MRI, which shows both the cyst and the associated meniscus tear.

-Diagnostic arthroscopy is an important adjunct to diagnostic work up but MRI is considered more sensitive investigation
+Diagnostic arthroscopy is an important adjunct to diagnostic workup but MRI is considered a more sensitive investigation

 Treatment of Meniscal Cysts